Project-Kaleidoscope/charter/device-support-requirements.md

 * All devices with a Fingerprint Sensor MUST support the Fingerprint Sensor if the stock OS supports it with Marshmallow or higher Android versions.
 * All devices with a Fingerprint Sensor SHOULD support the Fingerprint Sensor if the stock OS supports it for all other Android versions.

+## Hardware Button

+* All devices with featured hardware buttons (eg. alert slider, shutter button) SHOULD support these hardware buttons.

 ## IR